US Mobile Cell Home Plan: Reliable Hybrid Connectivity

 • Unlimited data across up to 32 devices

-• Seamless hybrid cellular and satellite integration with automatic failover
+• Seamless hybrid cellular-satellite switching with automatic failover

 Cons

-• Latency spikes to 50 ms in heavy rain
+• Weather impacts latency (spikes to 50 ms in heavy rain)

-• Speeds drop to 50 Mbps with obstructed views like dense trees
+• Speeds drop to 50 Mbps with obstructed views like tree cover

 Key Features